Chocolate Souffle Cake

-- Bake till cake is puffy and the center is firm, about 35-40 minutes.
+- Bake until the cake is puffy and the center is firm, about 35-40 minutes.

 - Cool on rack.
-Note that center will sink as it cools.
+Note that the center will sink as it cools.

-- Before serving, gently toss fruit with a little sugar and set aside.
-Whip cream with powdered sugar and vanilla till soft peaks form.
-Fill the center of cake with whipped cream and top with fruit.
-Carefully run a knife around the perimeter of the cake to loosen, then remove sides of the pan to serve.
+- Carefully run a knife around the perimeter of the cake to loosen, then remove the sides of the pan to serve.

 Cooling time not included in total time.